 We are on a Mission

 Teach your child that, in the mornings, we’re on a mission to be ready for our day.
 That means that the primary job in the morning is to complete the tasks, help others do the same, and be ready to go out the door or to start the day’s events.
 Some children believe that their primary goal in the morning is to watch TV, play with toys, or go back to sleep.
-In part, you’re changing the beliefs that a child has for mornings, but you’re also helping your child develop the early foundations of responsibility.
+Kids need vision.
+In part, you’re changing the beliefs that a child has about mornings, but you’re also helping your child develop the early foundations of responsibility.
 You can define responsibility in a number of practical ways for kids but basically it’s an uncomfortable feeling that I have a task to complete before I’m free.
 The way you handle morning times can help your child develop that discomfort associated with maturity.

 As your child develops more responsibility then you’ll want to add initiative to the training process.
 Initiative helps children be more independent and not rely on the parent to provide the continual prompters to move forward.
 You might create a chart that a child checks off each morning.
 Now your words change from small missions of responsibility to calling for quick updates of accountability.
-“Al, please come and give me an update.
+“Jared, please come and give me an update.
 I want to hear how you’re progressing on your chart.”
-Moving to this level of responsibility training is important because it reduces the reliance on parental prompters and moves children toward internal motivation.
+Moving to this level of responsibility training is important because it reduces the reliance on parental prompters and moves children toward building internal motivation.

 The Bible compares our Christian lives to running a race.
 It has a goal and the new patterns require work.
 It may be helpful to look at your morning routine as part of your calling before God to run the race with purpose.
 Hebrews 12:1-2 says, “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us.
 Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.”
 The passage encourages us to be responsible, do the right thing, and persevere.
 That’s a great encouragement for our kids both now and for the rest of their lives, and it starts right now the way we handle our morning time.